Taranbeer0001/forage-jpmc-swe-task-2/README.md

 # JPMC Task 2

-1. Set up my system by downloading the necessary files, tools, and dependencies.
+1. Set up your local dev environment by downloading the necessary files, tools, and dependencies.
-2. Modify the typescript files in the project repo to make the web application behave in the expected manner
+2. Fixed the broken typescript files in the repository to make the web application output correctly
-3. Generate a patch file of the changes.
+3. Generated a patch file of the changes.